 That is why I delete posts/comments that may not be blatantly political, as I have prevent the responses and fall-out that would ensue from the comment.
 People here want that protection, and not just from being attacked politically, but from even having to read it.

-The majority of our rules can again be summarized to this: 1) be polite and respectful, 2) keep it clean for grandchildren reading, and 3) no reference to politics.
+The majority of our rules can again be summarized to this: 1) be polite and respectful, 2) keep it clean for grandchildren reading, and 3) no reference of any kind to politics.

 No. 13: Trying to Sidestep the Rules with Sarcasm?
 Sarcasm is a form of belittling, of making fun of an individual or a group for their view on a topic.
-It inhibits people from posting their opinion in the future, and thus is forbidden on FishDuck and the Our Beloved Ducks forum; we do not want any form of belittling or put-downs on FishDuck and the Our Beloved Ducks forum because of differences of opinion.
+It inhibits people from posting their opinion in the future, and thus is forbidden on FishDuck; we do not want any form of belittling or put-downs on FishDuck because of differences of opinion.

 No. 14: No SNARKY posts or responses, as this can be a variation of sarcasm, but also can be flippantly insulting and/or a derivative of one of the violations above.
 It is not polite and respectful as we require on this site, thus it will be deleted.